Why Initial Humanitarian Assistance at Heathrow?

 Response to an Emergency

 In partnership with key airport responders, including Chaplains, we will assess the potential for human distress and the options for delivering an initial response based on evidence of what is needed.
-We can then deploy appropriately experienced / trained personnel as required.
+We can then deploy appropriately experienced and trained personnel as required.

 Heathrow Travel Care has a proven capability to support airlines and other local businesses in an immediate post-event situation.
 This may be working together in Reception Centres for up to 24 hours, or while that business assembles its own ‘Go Team’ or similar welfare-support function.

 Following the Initial Humanitarian Response, any longer term remaining risk / need would be handed over appropriately (e.g. to London Borough of Hillingdon teams, or via a Humanitarian Assistance process).
 We can remain engaged with the appropriate Crisis Management / Business Recovery teams to offer advice and support as the situation progresses.

-If you would like to volunteer for our Initial Response Team, please email our Emergency Planner, James Davies, for more information.
+If you would like to volunteer for our Initial Response Team, please email our Emergency Planning Manager, James Davies, for more information.

 Evidence Based practice

 In 2007, HTC undertook an original research project to identify and evaluate evidence from literature to inform a generic framework for Initial Humanitarian Assistance (previously called Trauma Support) at UK airports.
 The full report is available on the UK Resilience website.

 Heathrow Travel-Care is committed to continuous improvement.
 Our ongoing planning cycle is informed by ‘lessons identified’ in the UK and globally, evidence from our own practice (both Exercises and Responses).
 Our aim is to provide the most appropriate response to any incident with a humanitarian dimension, at or involving Heathrow Airport.

-We have also provided training, workshops and presentations to Airlines, Local Authorities and other Voluntary Sector Agencies.
-If you are interested in discussing your training needs or would like further information, please email our Emergency Planner.
+We have also provided training, workshops and presentations to UK Border Force, Airlines, Local Authorities and other Voluntary Sector Agencies.
+If you are interested in discussing your training needs or would like further information, please email our Emergency Planning Manager.

 Heathrow Travel-Care (HTC) has over 20 years of expertise in planning and delivering timely Initial Humanitarian Assistance at Heathrow, having provided support to numerous people across a wide range of incidents, which include: